China at a Glance

-In order to navigate the Chinese business world, you do not only need to re-learn some basic etiquette and courtesies, such as the correct way of giving a toast.
-You also have to examine much you take for granted, like attitudes towards seniority, hierarchies, and the relationship between the group and the individual.
+In order to navigate the Chinese business world, you do not only need to re-learn some basic etiquette and courtesies, such as the correct way of giving a toast, you also have to examine much of what you take for granted, like attitudes towards seniority, hierarchies, and the relationship between the group and the individual.

-The first words you should start your intercultural crash course with are guānxì (networking, relationships, reciprocity) and miànzi (“face”, i.e. public reputation, personal dignity, social prestige).
+The first words with which you should start your intercultural crash course are guānxì (networking, relationships, reciprocity) and miànzi (“face”, i.e. public reputation, personal dignity, social prestige).
 You need at least a basic understanding of these concepts to get along in China.